psevestre/openid-fapi/Financial_API_WD_002.md

 * `request_uri` : the request uri corresponding to the request object posted.
 * `aud` : A JSON string that represents the client identifier of the client that posted the request object.
 * `iss` : A JSON string that represents the issuer identifier of the authorization server.
-* `exp` : A JSON number that represents the expiry time of the reuqest uri.
+* `exp` : A JSON number that represents the expiry time of the request URI.

 Following is an example of such a response.